amau457/auto-encoder-from-scratch/README.md

-pushed the code, will add some explainations here in the future
+pushed the code, curently doing some exploratory work, will add some explainations here in the future